NCEAS/vegbank2/docker/README.md

 ### Step 5: Build & push your image

 After you've updated the label metadata, you are now ready to push your updated image to the Github container registry.
-You can do so like such:
+You can do so like such, and be sure to replace the image.version with your specified one in the image metadata:

 ```sh
 $ docker buildx build --platform linux/amd64 -f docker/Dockerfile ./ --push -t ghcr.io/nceas/vegbank:#.#.#-unique-name